Realisation-Level Privacy Filtering: Utility of the Realisation-Level Filter

 \section{Utility of the Realisation-Level Filter}

 Beyond ensuring differential privacy, a privacy filter is more useful if it can run for a longer, enabling many data releases without privacy compromise.
 Utility is thus naturally characterised by the stopping time $T$, the number of database queries before access is cut off.
 We focus on survival probabilities $P_x(T \geq t)$.
-In this section, we contrast the utility of \emph{classical} composition, \emph{mechanism-level} filters, and our \emph{realisation-level} filter.
+In this section, we numerically compare the utility of existing \emph{mechanism-level} filters \cite{rogers2021, filters2021, Lecuyer2021Practical} with our \emph{realisation-level} privacy filter, described by Algorithm \ref{alg: pw with rv stopping rule v2}.